Carleton University acknowledges the location of its campus on the traditional, unceded territories of the Algonquin nation.

 Residence Fellows are bound by confidentiality except when they learn of intended harm to self or others.
 They will not discuss your identity with others without your consent.

-Do I have the option to live in an all-gender residence?
+Do I have the option to live in a gender-inclusive residence?